cnrancher/docs-hangar/versioned_docs/version-v1.8/15-scan/01-scan.md

 ## SBOM Output

-Hangar also supports to output container image [SBOM](https://cyclonedx.org/capabilities/sbom/) data in [SPDX](https://spdx.dev/) json format, you can specify the `--format` option to `spdx-json` to output the SPDX SBOM data of images in JSON format.
+Hangar also supports to output container image [SBOM](https://cyclonedx.org/capabilities/sbom/) data in [SPDX](https://spdx.dev/) json format, you can specify the `--format` option to `spdx-json` or `spdx-csv` to output the SPDX SBOM data of images in JSON/CSV format.

-When output format is set to `spdx-json`, the vulnerability scanning function will be disabled.
+When output format is set to `spdx-json`/`spdx-csv`, the vulnerability scanning function will be disabled.

 ```bash
 hangar scan \